-Here is one of Daves paychecks from Shelby American Inc
+Here is one of Dave's paychecks from Shelby American Inc - how things have changed!

 Below: As a result of stunning back to back wins in the LA Times Grand Prix and the Pacific Grand Prix in 1963, Dave MacDonald

-received the prestigious Helms "Athelete Of The Month" award for Oct 1963.
+received the prestigious Helms "Athlete Of The Month" award for Oct 1963.
 The Helms Foundation created the award in 1936 and

-Dave was only the ninth race driver to recieve the honor ... and the first to recieve it during the football season.
+Dave was only the ninth race driver to recieve the honor ... and the first to receive it during the football season.
 (Picture of medallion is

 in the Trophy & Awards section).

-Dave had a cameo appearance, as well as performing racing scenes, in the 1964 movie "The Lively Set".
-The movie starred James
+Dave MacDonald had a cameo appearance in the 1964 movie "The Lively Set".
+The movie starred James Darren, Pamala Tiffen and

-Darren, Pamala Tiffen & Doug McClure.
-Dave's family receives residual checks every time it airs.
+George Stecher.
+Dave's family receives residual checks every time the movie airs.

 May 24th 1964, NASCAR legend Glenn Fireball Roberts was seriously burned in a fiery crash at Charlotte Motor Speedway.
 Sherry